-The American Society for Reconstructive Microsurgery (ASRM) was established in 1984 and has served "to promote, encourage, foster, and advance the art and science of microsurgery and complex reconstruction” and to establish a forum for teaching, research and free discussion of reconstructive microsurgical methods and principles.
-Today the society is comprised of more than five hundred members from sixteen countries and continues to evolve and grow providing a major engine for microsurgical advancement.
+The American Society for Reconstructive Microsurgery (ASRM) was established in 1984 and has served "to promote, encourage, foster, and advance the art and science of microsurgery and complex reconstruction”.
+It is a forum for teaching, research and free discussion of reconstructive microsurgical methods and principles in an environment that promotes equity, diversity, and inclusion among the members.
+Today the society is comprised of more than 1,100 members from sixteen countries and continues to evolve and grow providing a major engine for microsurgical advancement.

 The society was born from the initial desire to nurture the emerging field of digit and limb replantation.
 Over the past two and a half decades members of the ASRM with their tireless work and innovation have helped transform this initial desire into an entirely new area of medicine (reconstructive microsurgery).